JieYangBruce/TorqueClustering/README.md

 If you want to use the fast version (TorqueClustering_kdtree) of TC for large datasets (for which computing pairwise distance matrix won't fit in your memory), you need to install flann library (https://github.com/flann-lib/flann) based on your environment.

+Due to the space limits of Github, we put all the data sets on the google drive: https://drive.google.com/file/d/19RChX5s3htai6YWBiWYn3m5WY1OXI-Nf/view?usp=sharing

 The explanation of each "Run" files: